 We’ll then caravan a short distance to another hotspot along Clear Creek, where we’ll have lunch and check for Boat-tailed Grackle, Pileated Woodpecker, Cooper’s Hawk, and other harder-to-find species.
 (Map will be provided to participants.)
 We will also see other coastal wildlife throughout the trip, such as deer, alligators, swamp rabbits, nutria, and turtles.

-Bring water, snacks, lunch, and insect repellent.
+Bring: water, snacks, sunscreen, and bug spray.
 Hiking boots or waders recommended if we’ve had wet weather prior to the trip.

 Photo: Gary Seloff